jdcast/microvascular-anastamosis/docs/source/kuka/index.rst

   This page is under active development.

 This package homes the details for the kuka robot used in this project.
-To run just the `kuka package` switch to the ``features/kuka`` branch in your workspace using ``git checkout --track origin/features/kuka``.
 This package was originally set up to generate the KUKA description, gazebo, and control all together, but the workflow was switched to using the ``iiwa_ros2`` repo.
 The kuka_description and kuka_gazebo are kept within this package for legacy, but kuka_control is not based on these.
 Below we provide documentation for all of the packages.

 Package Structure
 ------------------